-Gifted contributions by a company to an employee benefit trust will generally only be deductible against corporation tax to the extent that the trust uses the funds it has received to create an income taxable benefit for employees.
+Gifted contributions by a company to an employee trust will generally only be deductible against corporation tax to the extent that the trust uses the funds it has received to create an income taxable benefit for employees.

 If located in the UK, the trust will be liable for CGT on any chargeable gains it makes on disposals of shares, although it some circumstances this can be eliminated or mitigated.
-It will also be liable for income tax on dividends and other income (not including gifted contributions or loans).
+It will also be liable for income tax on dividends and other income (not including gifted contributions under HMRC policy or loans).
 In a limited number of cases, it may also be liable for inheritance tax, although it will normally be an objective in establishing the trust to ensure no such liability arises.
 If it purchases shares, the transaction will be subject to stamp duty at 0.5% unless the purchase price from any given seller is less than £1,000.
+An employee ownership trust is a form of employee trust.